Galvana28/Galvana28/README.md

 -
 - Sign my Strawpage and Guestbook!!
 I'm working on a Carrd, it's (not) linked to my Strawpage (im remaking it) :3 Strawpage is finished ithink, I just update it all the time.

 - I'll keep updating this, and I'll probably improve the layout in the future.
-[Last updated: 10/04/2025] this bio SUCKS!!!!
+[Last updated: 21/04/2025] this bio SUCKS!!!!
 I only keep it because I hate change and I'm used to this being here. there's a much better one on my patreon‼️‼️ go check that out

+replacing my listography link with pronouns.cc soon